Pick 5 numbers out of 69. You also choose 1 Power Ball number out of 26. See if your numbers match the numbers selected at the next drawing.

 Order Season Tickets now for your favorite game by calling 1 (800) 222-8587 or visiting your local Lottery agent.

 Powerball Arrives in Massachusetts On January 31, 2010, following a historic cross-selling agreement between Mega Millions and Powerball states, the Massachusetts Lottery began selling Powerball tickets at retailers across the Commonwealth.
 Massachusetts sold its first Powerball ticket on January 31 at 5:01 a.m. at D&R Market on Foster Street in Peabody.

-Jackpot Wins in Massachusetts Since the game was introduced to Bay State players in January 2010, there have been three Powerball jackpot wins in the state.
-Maureen and Stephen Hinckley, a married couple from Sterling, claimed the largest and most recent jackpot prize with their $61,461,010 win in the December 11, 2013 Powerball drawing.
-On December 12, 2012, Rosa DeLeon of Arlington and Reginald LeBlanc of Lexington, coworkers at Costco won a $50 million jackpot.
+Jackpot Wins in Massachusetts Since the game was introduced to Bay State players in January 2010, there have been four Powerball jackpot wins in the state.
+Mavis Wanczyk of Chicopee won a $758.7 million jackpot in the August 23, 2017 drawing, the largest jackpot ever won on a single ticket in U.S. lottery history.
+Maureen and Stephen Hinckley, a married couple from Sterling, hit a $61.45 million jackpot in the December 11, 2013 Powerball drawing.
+On December 12, 2012, Rosa DeLeon of Arlington and Reginald LeBlanc of Lexington, coworkers at Costco, won a $50 million jackpot.
 And, on June 8, 2011, James “Jimmy” Freeman, a retired U.S. Navy civilian worker from Fall River, came forward to claim his jackpot just several hours after learning he won the $25.6 million prize.

 Powerball® Enriched: Starting Jackpots Double to $40 Million